jaz303/eyeball/README.md

 In Delay mode, output color will cycle based on the time delay between writes; that is, a colour change is triggered whenever the time difference between any two successive lines is &ge; `DELAY`.
 The default value for `DELAY` is 1 second, overridable via the `-d`/`--delay=` option.

-When `--no-reset` is specifed, the point of reference is adjusted such that colour change is instead triggered whenever the time since _the previous colour change_ is &ge; DELAY.

     # color cycle on delay >= 1s
     $ eyeball

     # color cycle on delay >= 5.5s
-    $ eyeball -d 5.5
+    $ my-process | eyeball -d 5.5
-    $ eyeball --delay=5.5
+    $ my-process | eyeball --delay=5.5

+When `--no-reset` is specifed, the point of reference is adjusted such that colour change is instead triggered whenever the time since _the previous colour change_ is &ge; DELAY.

 #### Lines

 In Lines mode, output color will cycle every n lines, as specified by the `-l`/`--lines=` option.

-    # color cycle ever 3 lines
+    # color cycle every 3 lines
-    $ eyeball -l 3
+    $ my-process | eyeball -l 3
-    $ eyeball --lines=3
+    $ my-process | eyeball --lines=3

 #### Time

 In Time mode, output color will cycle ever n seconds, as specified by the `-t`/`--time=` option.

     # color cycle every 10 seconds
-    $ eyeball -t 10
+    $ my-process | eyeball -t 10
-    $ eyeball --time=10
+    $ my-process | eyeball --time=10

 ### Supported options